Sanmina (SANM)

 13. Is Now The Time To Buy Sanmina?

-Sanmina isn’t a terrible business, but it doesn’t pass our bar.
-To kick things off, its revenue growth was weak over the last five years.
+Sanmina isn’t a terrible business, but it isn’t one of our picks.
+To begin with, its revenue growth was mediocre over the last five years.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its low gross margins indicate some combination of competitive pressures and high production costs.
-On top of that, its low free cash flow margins give it little breathing room.
+On top of that, its diminishing returns show management's prior bets haven't worked out.

-Sanmina’s P/E ratio based on the next 12 months is 16x.
+Sanmina’s P/E ratio based on the next 12 months is 17.5x.
 While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're pretty confident there are superior stocks to buy right now.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.